woodpecker-ci/woodpecker/docs/docs/20-usage/20-pipeline-syntax.md

 #### `evaluate`

 Execute a step only if the provided evaluate expression is equal to true.
-Not only built-in [`CI_` variables](./50-environment.md#built-in-environment-variables) can be used inside the expression, but custom also.
+Both built-in [`CI_`](./50-environment.md#built-in-environment-variables) and custom variables can be used inside the expression.

 The expression syntax can be found in [the docs](https://github.com/antonmedv/expr/blob/master/docs/Language-Definition.md) of the underlying library.